 '''

+Start the install process for the cryptography module.

+Depending on your device, this can take several minutes,

+since the module must be compiled locally on your device.

+pip install cryptography

 If the above installation succeeds, you can now install

 Reticulum and any related software

 pip install rns

 '''

 It is also possible to include Reticulum in apps compiled and distributed as Android APKs.
 A detailed tutorial and example source code will be included here at a later point.
-Until then you can use the Sideband source code as an example and startig point.
+Until then you can use the Sideband source code as an example and starting point.